pl247/imm-tfcb/README.md

 3. Add the following variables in your imm-tfcb workspace:
 - api_key = the API Key ID you create in Intersight using version 2
 - secretkey (make sensitive) = the secretkey of your Intersight API key

+### Note about Terraform destroy

+When attempting a `terraform destroy`, Terraform is unable to remove the policies that are in use (IE: by the domain profile).
+To get around this, you will have to delete the domain profile manually first and possibly any server profiles that are using any of the profiles or policies created.